rdatools/tradeoffs/docs/_pages/workflow.markdown

 Do this once per state, after all types of plans are complete.

-## Activate the state in the site
+## Step 9 - Activate the state in the site

-To make the artifacts visible on the site, you need to:
+Finally, to make the artifacts visible on the site, you need to:

-* Create state and plan type pages in the `tradeoffs/docs/_pages` directory, modeled after the existing ones.
+* Create a state and plan type page in the `tradeoffs/docs/_pages` directory, modeled after the existing ones.
 * Add a link to state and plan type on the `tradeoffs/docs/index.markdown` page.

 That's it!